walmartlabs/concord-website/docs/api/process.md

 * **Headers** `Authorization`, `Content-Type: application/octet-stream`
 * **Parameters**
-    The `${sync}` (`true/false`, default is `false`) parameter enables synchronous execution of the process.
+    The `${sync}` (`true/false`, default is `false`) parameter enables synchronous execution of a process.
 The request will block until the process is complete.
 * **Body**
     Binary data.